MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 ### Display details about blocked features in the Frame details view

+Permissions Policy is a web platform API which gives a website the ability to allow or block the use of browser features in an individual frame or in an `iframe` that it embeds.
-Now, You may display details about blocked features in the **Permissions policy** section.
-To display the details on why the feature is blocked, complete the following actions.
+ For more information, navigate to [Permissions Policy Explainer] [GithubW3cWebappsecPermissionsPolicyPermissionsPolicyExplainerMd].
+To display the details on why a feature is blocked, complete the following actions.

+[GithubW3cWebappsecPermissionsPolicyPermissionsPolicyExplainerMd]: https://github.com/w3c/webappsec-permissions-policy/blob/main/permissions-policy-explainer.md "Permissions Policy Explainer | GitHub"

 1. Navigate to [OOPIF Permissions Policy][GlitchPermissionPolicyDemoMain].
 1. Navigate to the **Application** tool.